 Here’s a list of work from elsewhere on the internet.
 Beware what’s old and wrinkly.
 If a link is broken I’ll scrounge for bandages.
-Roughly sorted by most recent.
+Sorted by most recent.

 Yes, I’ll write for you.